-- 3.1 The creditors have the right to appoint a committee, with a minimum of 3 and a maximum of 5 members, to monitor the conduct of the bankruptcy and approve the trustee's fees.
-The committee may be established at the creditors' meeting which appoints the trustee or at a meeting convened for the purpose by the trustee after his appointment. - 3.2 The trustee must call the first meeting of the committee within 3 months of its establishment (or his appointment if that is later), and subsequent meetings must be held either at dates agreed by the committee, or when a member of the committee asks for one, or when the trustee decides he needs to hold one.
-The trustee is required to report to the committee at least every 6 months on the progress of the bankruptcy, unless the committee directs otherwise.
-This provides an opportunity for the committee to monitor and discuss the progress of the insolvency and the level of the trustee's fees.
+- 3. The creditors have the right to appoint a committee, with a minimum of 3 and a maximum of 5 members, to monitor the conduct of the bankruptcy and approve the trustee's fees.
+The committee may be established at the creditors' meeting which appoints the trustee or at a meeting convened for the purpose by the trustee after his appointment. - 4.
+The trustee must call the first meeting of the committee within 3 months of its establishment (or his appointment if that is later), and subsequent meetings must be held either at dates agreed by the committee, or when a member of the committee asks for one, or when the trustee decides he needs to hold one.
+The trustee is required to report to the committee at least every 6 months on the progress of the bankruptcy.
+This provides opportunity for the committee to monitor and discuss the progress of the insolvency and the level of the trustee's fees.

-4 Fixing the trustee's fees
+Fixing the trustee's fees

-- 4.1 The basis for fixing the trustee's remuneration is set out in Rules 6.138 6.139 of the Insolvency Rules 1986.
-The Rule states that the remuneration shall be fixed either: - as a percentage of the value of the assets which are realised or distributed or both, or - by reference to the time properly given by the trustee and his staff in attending to matters arising in the bankruptcy.
+- 5. The basis for fixing the trustee's remuneration is set out in Rule 6.135 of the Insolvency Rules (Northern Ireland) 1991.
+The Rule state that the remuneration shall be fixed either: - as a percentage of the value of the assets which are realised or distributed or both, or

+• by reference to the time properly given by the trustee and his staff in attending to matters arising in the [insolvency] bankruptcy.

 It is for the committee (if there is one) to determine on which of these bases the remuneration is to be fixed, and if it is to be fixed as a percentage, to fix the percentage to be applied.
-Rule 6.138 says that in arriving at its decision the committee shall have regard to:
+Rule 6.135 says that in arriving at its decision the committee shall have regard to:

-- the complexity (or otherwise) of the case; - any responsibility of an exceptional kind or degree which falls on the trustee in connection with the bankruptcy; - the effectiveness with which the trustee appears to be carrying out, or to have carried out, his duties; - the value and nature of the assets which the trustee has to deal with. - 4.2 If there is no committee, or the committee does not make the requisite determination, the trustee's remuneration may be fixed by a resolution of a meeting of creditors.
+- the complexity (or otherwise) of the case; - any responsibility of an exceptional kind or degree which falls on the trustee in connection with the bankruptcy; - the effectiveness with which the trustee appears to be carrying out, or to have carried out, his duties; - the value and nature of the assets which the trustee has to deal with. - 6.
+If there is no committee, or the committee does not make the requisite determination, the trustee's remuneration may be fixed by a resolution of a meeting of creditors.
 The creditors must take account of the same matters as the committee would.
 A resolution specifying the basis on which the trustee is to be remunerated may be taken at the meeting which appoints the trustee.
-If the remuneration is not fixed in any of these ways, it will be in accordance with a scale set out in the Rules.
+If the remuneration is not fixed in any of these ways, it will be in accordance with the scale laid down for official receivers.